JasonBock/BlazorTopToBottom/src/Jason/BlazingCollatz/BlazingCollatz.ConsoleApplication/README.md

 ## Run

-You can build the app from Visual Studio or the command-line:
+You can run the app from Visual Studio or the command-line:

 ```
 dotnet run -c Debug/Release
 ```

-Or directly start node from the AppBundle directory:
+Or run it in [WasmTime](https://github.com/bytecodealliance/wasmtime) (you'll need to navigate to the directory that contains the `.wasm` file, it should be `bin\$(Configuration)\net7.0`):

 ```
-node bin/$(Configuration)/net7.0/browser-wasm/AppBundle/main.mjs
+wasmtime --dir=.
+BlazingCollatz.WasiApplication.wasm
 ```

+If you take out the `--dir=.`, then the code will not be able to see the files in the directory.